War crimes in the Syrian civil war: Response to some of the allegations

-Islamic State of Iraq and the Levant and other jihadist groups
+Islamic State organization

-In 2015 Human Rights Watch accused the extremist Islamist groups Jabhat al-Nusra and ISIL of "committed systematic rights abuses, including intentionally targeting and abducting civilians."
+In 2015, Human Rights Watch NGO alleged that the Islamist militant groups Jabhat al-Nusra and IS had committed "systematic rights abuses, including intentionally targeting and abducting civilians".

-On 31 March, Human Rights Watch has claimed that ISIL militants killed at least 35 civilians after they briefly seized the village of Mab`oujeh in Hama countryside.
-In a June 2015 attack on the northern Syrian city of Kobani, ISIL deliberately killed between 233 and 262 civilians.
+On 31 March, Human Rights Watch claimed that IS militants killed at least 35 civilians after they briefly seized the village of Mab`oujeh in Hama countryside.
+In a June 2015 attack on the northern Syrian city of Kobani, IS reportedly killed between 233 and 262 civilians deliberatelt.
 According to witnesses, the attackers killed civilians using several ways, including automatic weapons, machine guns and rifles.
 They also used grenades and snipers fired on civilians from rooftops as they tried to retrieve the dead.
-In other incident, witnesses told Human Rights Watch that ISIL execute people in public in the governorates of Raqqa and Deir al-Zor.
+In other incident, witnesses told Human Rights Watch that IS execute people in public in the governorates of Raqqa and Deir al-Zor.
 The victims were shot, beheaded, crucified, or stoned to death depending on the charge.

-In 2016, the Omari Brigades participated in the fight between the Syrian opposition and two Islamic State of Iraq and the Levant-affiliated groups, the Yarmouk Martyrs Brigade and the Islamic Muthanna Movement.
-On 1 April, ISIL attempted to assassinate Fares Adib al-Baydar, the former brigade leader.
+In 2016, the Omari Brigades participated in the fight between the Syrian opposition and two Islamic State-affiliated groups, the Yarmouk Martyrs Brigade and the Islamic Muthanna Movement.
+On 1 April, IS attempted to assassinate Fares Adib al-Baydar, the former brigade leader.